MaxwellRebo/awesome-2vec/README.md

 # awesome-2vec
 Curated list of 2vec-type embedding models

-This is a work in progress, so if you know of 2vec-style models that are not mentioned here, please do a PR!
+If you know of 2vec-style models that are not mentioned here, please do a PR!

+For network/graph-specific embedding models have a look here: https://github.com/chihming/awesome-network-embedding

 # The list